Akashonbeats/Looney-Lists-Browser-Extension/README.md

 ﻿# Looney Lists

-An aesthetically pleasing To-Do List manager
+An aesthetically pleasing To-Do List manager.
+Available as a Edge browser extension.

 ## Installation